 Lucy Lawless Net Worth

-Lucy Lawless Net Worth and Salary: Lucy Lawless is a New Zealand actress and singer who has a net worth of $30 million dollars.
+Lucy Lawless is a New Zealand actress and singer who has a net worth of $30 million.
 She is most recognized for her role as the title character in the television series "Xena: Warrior Princess", which aired 143 episodes between 1995 to 2001.
 Her net worth is a combined number with her husband since 1998, Rob Tapert.
 Tapert co-created and executive produced "Xena".

 While promoting the first season, Lawless fell off of a horse on the set of "The Tonight Show with Jay Leno" and broke her pelvis.
 However, she fully recovered and only a few episodes were affected, featuring less of Lawless.
 The show was nominated for seven Emmy's over the course of its run with Lawless receiving one nomination.
 It also spawned numerous video games, a collectible card game, and several comic book versions.
 The series concluded in 2001, but it left a legacy on pop culture that has not yet faded.